shivathapaa/Nepali-Date-Picker/sample/iosSwiftApp/README.md

 Compose cannot report an intrinsic size to SwiftUI, so each factory takes an `onHeightChange` callback and the representable drives the SwiftUI frame from it.

+`NepaliCalendarSystemToggleViewController` is the one factory that hosts no picker: it renders the `B.S.` / `A.D.` switch on its own, so the app can drive the displayed calendar from its own chrome.
+`CalendarSystemScreen.swift` shows that alongside every picker's `initialCalendarSystem`, `showCalendarSystemToggle` and `showAdjacentMonthDays` option.

 ## How the framework gets there